INSUBCONTINENT EXCLUSIVE:

 So we're going about it very responsibly.""All development finance institutions and multilateral organisations have been associated with us

-adequacy ratio is around 20 per cent and it needs to ensure this ratio at 17-18 per cent to have a healthy, stable 'AAA' rating in the time
+capital adequacy ratio is around 20 per cent and it needs to ensure this ratio at 17-18 per cent to have a healthy, stable 'AAA' rating in

-to come.
-"The process is in advanced stages, so maybe within a couple of weeks we will get the final news on that," he said.
-Earlier
+"The process is in advanced stages, so maybe within a couple of weeks we will get the final news on that," he

-speaking at a panel discussion Das said that Ireda had submitted a draft Green Taxonomy to the Ministry of New - Renewable Energy (MNRE) one
+Earlier speaking at a panel discussion Das said that Ireda had submitted a draft Green Taxonomy to the Ministry of New - Renewable

-attract substantial global green funding by providing a clear list of activities covered under the taxonomy," he said.
-Das said that the
+to attract substantial global green funding by providing a clear list of activities covered under the taxonomy," he said.

-company has not received permission from the government to commence operations in the GIFT City as it is still under process and said that
+the company has not received permission from the government to commence operations in the GIFT City as it is still under process and said

 We will issue all sorts of bonds, we have to decide because we have just received the ratings